 Wood has been the primary source of fuel back in the day.
-Now, we have different kinds of fuel that can give us the same flavor and the same power in terms of heat.
+Now, we have different kinds of fuel that can give us the same taste and the same power in terms of heat.

 Pellets are also efficient and are regarded as wood.
-Basically, they are compressed wood that releases the same smoky flavor as wood or charcoal.
+Basically, they are compressed wood that releases the same smoky flavor as wood chips or charcoal.

 It is quite hard to compare the two as they are essentially the same.
 However, there are differences that need to be addressed to give the users a better understanding of how these two work.

-The components of a grill or a smoker using pellets or wood are also different.
+The components of a grill or a smoker using pellets or wood chips are also different.
 There are ways where you can reduce the fuel consumption of the smoker to prolong the cooking time.

 A smoker is an outdoor cooking appliance that can cook meat at low temperatures for a long period of time.
-This way, you get a soft finish and a smoky flavor on any type of food.
+This way, you get a soft finish and a smoky taste on any type of food.

 When you buy a grill and you want to smoke in it, make sure that you choose the ones using wood, charcoal, or pellets as the primary fuel since these are the ones that give off more smoke.

-See, you can smoke on a regular grill but the gas grills do not work that way.
+See, you can smoke on a regular grill but the propane gas grills do not work that way.
 Yes, they can give you the benefit of cooking slow and low but they do not have that smoky flavor induced in your food.

 Here, we will see all the important components of a pellet smoker and a wood smoker to see how they differ and which one is better.